10 Weird Facts About New Zealand

 10. there is an official wizard of New Zealand

 In 1990, the prime minister of New Zealand appointed Ian Brackenbury Channell as the official Wizard of New Zealand.
-The pointy-hatted robe-wearing bearded wizard has a history of politics and entertaining in Christchurch, but can be seen often with a young apprentice at major Canterbury events throughout the year.
+The pointy-hatted robe-wearing bearded wizard has a history of politics and entertainment in Christchurch, but can be seen often with a young apprentice at major Canterbury events throughout the year.

 If you liked this article…